 After 1870, he abandoned the ‘Projects’ for river-scapes, thinly painted in ribbon-like brush-strokes and watercolour-like washes, where detail was subordinated to mood and mass.
 It was Leyland who in 1871 suggested the title ‘Nocturnes’ for such ‘moonlights’ as Nocturne: Blue and Silver – Chelsea (YMSM 103).

-The artist had parted from Joanna Hiffernan, but she and her sister Agnes helped raise his illegitimate son, Charles Hanson, born in 1870.
-As chief model and mistress she was replaced by the young Maud Franklin, who first stood in for Mrs Leyland for Symphony in Flesh Colour and Pink: Portrait of Mrs Frances Leyland (YMSM 106) where every decorative detail, from rug to dress, was designed by the artist.
+The artist had a brief affair with a young woman, resulting in the birth of a son, Charles Hanson, in 1870.
+Joanna Hiffernan, with her sister Agnes, helped raise the child, and remained in contact with Whistler.
+However, as his chief model she was replaced by the young Maud Franklin, who first stood in for Mrs Leyland for Symphony in Flesh Colour and Pink: Portrait of Mrs Frances Leyland (YMSM 106), where every decorative detail, from rug to dress, was designed by the artist.
 In 1874 Leyland backed Whistler’s first one-man exhibition, at a Pall Mall gallery, where these portraits hung with etchings and pastels in a harmonious setting.

 Whistler worked on a decorative scheme for Leyland’s London house at 49 Princes Gate from 1876-1877.
 The dining room was transformed into an all-embracing Harmony in Blue and Gold: The Peacock Room (YMSM 178) based on peacock motifs, but far exceeding the owner’s wishes.
 Leyland refused to pay more than half the 2000 guineas asked by Whistler, and the artist lost a patron.